Cordarrelle Patterson Player Prop Bets for NFL Week 7 | Atlanta vs. Miami 10/24/2021

 Matchup vs. Miami

-- Patterson averaged 3.7 rushing yards per game over his three career matchups against the Dolphins, 3.7 more yards than his over/under in Sunday's game.
+- Against the Dolphins, Patterson has averaged 3.7 rushing yards per game over his three career matchups, 3.7 more yards than his over/under in Sunday's game.

 - Note: Patterson's stats vs. Dolphins date back to 2016.

-- In terms of defending against the run, the Dolphins are 22nd in the league, conceding 125.3 yards per game.
+- In terms of defending against the run, the Dolphins are 22nd in the NFL, giving up 125.3 yards per game.

-- The Falcons are up against the NFL's 24th-ranked D when it comes to rushing TDs conceded (seven this year).
+- This season the Dolphins are ranked 24th in the league in rushing touchdowns allowed (seven).

 Recent Performances

-- In his Week 5 matchup with the Jets, Patterson racked up 54 yards on 14 carries.
+- In his Week 5 outing against the Jets, Patterson ran the ball 14 times for 54 yards.

-- Patterson has put up 108 rushing yards on 27 carries (36.0 yards per game) with zero touchdowns in his last three games.
+- During his last three games, Patterson has run for 108 yards on 27 carries (36.0 ypg), with zero touchdowns.

 Patterson's Atlanta Teammates